 Python Tuple vs List

-The biggest difference between a tuple and a list, is the fact that a List is mutable, while a tuple is not.
+The most significant difference between a Python tuple and a Python list is that a List is mutable, while a tuple is not.
 After defining a tuple, you can not add or remove values.
 In contrast, a list allows you to add or remove values at will.
+This property can be an advantage; you can see it as write protection.
+If a piece of data is not meant to change, using a tuple can prevent errors.
+After all, six months from now, you might have forgotten that you should not change the data.
+Using a tuple prevents mistakes.

 Python Tuple vs Set

-The biggest difference between tuples and sets is the fact that a tuple can have duplicates while a set can’t.
+The most significant difference between tuples and Python sets is that a tuple can have duplicates while a set can’t.
 The entire purpose of a set is its inability to contain duplicates.
-It’s a great tool for deduplicating your data.
+It’s an excellent tool for deduplicating your data.

 Converting Python tuples